U-383

 1 Aug 1943

 U-383 was last seen by the aircraft with a heavy list to port and men jumping overboard.
-Kremser reported to the BdU that they were unable to dive and the boat out of control.
-U-218, U-454 and U-706 were ordered to give assistance and air cover and the escort of three torpedo boats was promised for the next day.
-However, U-454 had been lost earlier that day and the nearby U-218 heard the attack but was unable to locate U-383 in the night.
-The search continued the next day but both U-boats were attacked by aircraft and the torpedo boats passed the area without sighting anything.
-U-383 apparently foundered during the night due to the extensive damages recieved in the air attack.
+Kremser reported to BdU that they were unable to dive and the boat was out of control.
+U-218, U-454 and U-706 were ordered to give assistance, with air cover and an escort of three torpedo boats promised the following day.
+However, U-454 had been lost earlier that day, and U-218, despite hearing the attack from nearby, was unable to locate U-383 in the darkness.
+The search continued the next day, but both U-boats were attacked by aircraft, and the torpedo boats searched the area without sighting anything.
+U-383 had apparently foundered during the night.

 (Sources: Franks/Zimmerman)